 Dermatologist's 3 Simple Tricks to Treat Cracked and Splitting Fingernails.

-Use the Hand Cream during the day, the Body Butter after a shower and the Bag Balm at bedtime, and you've created an intensive treatment to help keep your nails from splitting.
+Use the Hand Cream many times during the day and the Bag Balm at bedtime to create an intensive healing treatment to help keep your nails from splitting.
 If your nails are really bad, you may want to even apply Bag Balm to them numerous times a day after washing your hands.

 My Dry Skin Hand Repair Kit is a turn-key kit for hands and nail problems and is another great option to heal brittle nails.
 It contains Bag Balm with cotton gloves to give yourself a great hydrating nail and hand treatment at night without getting Bag Balm on your bedding.
 It also contains my Dry Skin Hand Cream and a non-drying hypoallergenic foaming hand cleanser that's gentle on nails and hand skin.